RsyncProject/rsync/support/rrsync.1.md

 The single non-option argument specifies the restricted _DIR_ to use.
 It can be relative to the user's home directory or an absolute path.

-The online version of this man page (that includes cross-linking of topics) is available at <https://download.samba.org/pub/rsync/rrsync.1>.
+The online version of this manpage (that includes cross-linking of topics) is available at <https://download.samba.org/pub/rsync/rrsync.1>.

 ## DESCRIPTION

-A user's ssh login can be restricted to only allow the running of an rsync transfer in one of two easy ways: forcing the running of the rrsync script or forcing the running of an rsync daemon-over-ssh command.
+A user's ssh login can be restricted to only allow the running of an rsync transfer in one of two easy ways:

+* forcing the running of the rrsync script
+* forcing the running of an rsync daemon-over-ssh command.

 To use the rrsync script, edit the user's `~/.ssh/authorized_keys` file and add a prefix like one of the following (followed by a space) in front of each